-- The largest portion of the budget provides for salaries for staff to provide: - Student-to-teacher ratio in Grades to K-3 is approximately 18-22, and 5-12 is approximately 20-24. - Learning in classrooms with a talented faculty.
+- The largest portion of the budget provides for salaries for staff and ensures; - Student-to-teacher ratio in Grades to K-3 is approximately 18-22, and 5-12 is approximately 20-24. - Our students are learning in classrooms with a talented faculty.